A day in the life of an emergency room veterinarian

 On the evening of your holiday party your curious pup eats some not-so-dog-friendly scraps off the table — so you end up visiting us at the emergency veterinary hospital.
 Or if your outdoor cat is in the sun just a little too long on a hot summer’s day, your vet will probably recommend that you bring them to us.

-Hi, I’m Dr. Kwane Stewart, a veterinarian and a member of Fetch by The Dodo’s Veterinary Advisory Board.
+Hi, I’m Dr. Kwane Stewart, a veterinarian and a member of Fetch’s Veterinary Advisory Board.
 With around 5 years of emergency veterinary experience, it’s safe to say I’ve seen a thing or two.
 Here’s what a day in the life of an emergency vet looks like.

 Why do pet parents bring their pets to animal emergency hospitals?

 There are two instances you’d bring your pet to the hospital rather than your regular vet: Your pet needs medical attention during hours your vet’s office isn’t open, or your veterinarian believes that your pet would benefit from the services of an emergency hospital.

 In instance number two, an emergency room usually has additional medications and equipment to address pressing, urgent conditions and the staff is trained for emergencies and triage.